 Table 5 presents regressions for the 1342 bond and 2777 equity funds separately, since creditor rights are more directly applicable to bond funds and anti-director rights are more applicable to equity funds.
-We present regressions for the GDP weighted and population weighted legal indices where notifications occurred, and show alternative specifications with different explanatory variables.
-Eight specifications in total are presented in Table 5 to show robustness.
+We present regressions for the GDP- and population-weighted legal indices where notifications occurred and show alternative specifications with different explanatory variables.12 Eight specifications in total are presented in Table 5 to show robustness.

-The data indicate in Table 5 that UCITS funds are much more likely to spread to legal regimes with stronger investor protection.
-This finding holds for both bond funds and equity funds, and for stronger creditor rights regimes and stronger anti-director rights regimes.
-In particular, on average a UCITS bond fund spreads to countries with higher creditor rights by approximately 0.5; since the average creditor rights in the country of domiciliation of the fund is 1.4 (Table 2), UCITS funds spread to new countries with creditor rights that are 36% stronger.
-Similarly, UCITS equity funds spread to new countries with stronger anti-director rights by 0.2; since the average anti-director rights in the country of domiciliation of the fund spread to new countries with stronger anti-director rights by 0.2; since the average anti-director rights in the country of domiciliation of the fund is 3.9 (Table 2), UCITS funds spread to new countries with anti-director rights countries provide very strong and robust support for the legal complements hypothesis and do not support the legal substitutes hypothesis.
+Table 5 indicates that UCITS funds are much more likely to spread to legal regimes with stronger investor protection.
+This finding holds for both bond funds and equity funds and for stronger creditor rights and anti-director rights regimes.
+In particular, on average, a UCITS bond fund spreads to countries with approximately 0.5 higher creditor rights; since the average creditor rights index in the country of domiciliation of the fund is 1.4 (see Table 2), UCITS funds spread to new countries with creditor rights that are 36% stronger.
+Similarly, UCITS equity funds spread to new countries with 0.2 stronger anti-director rights; since the average anti-director rights of a fund's country of domiciliation is 3.9 (see Table 2), UCITS funds spread to new countries with anti-director rights that are 5% stronger.
+The data therefore provide very strong and robust support for the legal complement hypothesis and do not support the legal substitute hypothesis.

-&lt;sup>12 Alternatively, we considered dependent variables measured net of the legal index value in the country of origin (i.e., the value of the legal index in the country of domiciliation is subtracted).
-Results are qualitatively very similar and thus are not reported explicitly in a separate table.
+Alternatively, we considered dependent variables measured net of the legal index value in the country of origin (i.e., the value of the legal index in the country of domiciliation is subtracted).
+The results are qualitatively very similar and are thus not reported explicitly.

-We ran further tests to distinguish between whether the observed patterns in Table 5 are due to greater enforcement in countries with better laws, or due to the fact that the loss of a manager's insider benefits from adopting the UCITS constraints is greater in countries where legal standards are lower.
+We ran further tests to determine whether the observed patterns in Table 5 are due to greater enforcement in countries with better laws or due to the fact that the loss of a manager's insider benefits from adopting UCITS constraints is greater in countries with lower legal standards.
 That is, the choice to set up a fund under UCITS instead of any national structure may be related to the quality of enforcement in the countries where the fund is distributed.
-Indeed, retail investors in countries where funds are notified may prefer to invest in foreign UCITS funds as a way to invest in funds supervised by foreign public securities regulators with greater enforcement from La Porta et al. (1998, 2006) and Jackson and Roe (2009) for judicial efficiency and resource based measures of enforcement.
-Our analysis (not explicitly reported for reasons of conciseness but available on request) showed no systematic effect of UCITS funds as compared to other fund structures in relation to these various measures of enforcement on equity and bond funds.
-Sub-indices show no consistent pattern either.
+Indeed, retail investors in countries where funds are notified may prefer to invest in foreign UCITS funds as a way to invest in funds supervised by foreign public securities regulators with greater enforcement standards.
+To investigate this issue, we used, among other things, legal indices of law enforcement from La Porta et al. (1998, 2006) and Jackson and Roe (2009) for judicial efficiency and resource-based measures of enforcement.
+Our analysis (not explicitly reported for reasons of conciseness but available on request) showed no systematic effect of UCITS funds compared to other fund structures in relation to these various measures of enforcement on equity and bond funds.
+Sub-indices showed no consistent pattern either.

-In sum, although we do not find support for UCITS spreading to countries with any systematic difference in enforcement relative to the fund manager's home country, Table 5 nevertheless shows strong support for the importance of legal quality on substantive matters pertaining to creditor and antidirector rights.
+In sum, although we do not find support for UCITS standards spreading to countries with any systematic difference in enforcement relative to the fund manager's home country, Table 5 nevertheless shows strong support for the importance of legal quality on substantive matters pertaining to creditor and anti-director rights.
 Therefore, enforcement is not the main determinant driving legal complementarity.
-Rather, UCITS fund managers expand to stronger legal environments relative to non-UCITS funds since fund managers operating in countries with weak legal standards lose a greater proportion of insider benefits if they adopt the stringent provisions of UCITS.
+Rather, UCITS fund managers expand to stronger legal environments relative to non-UCITS funds since fund managers operating in countries with weak legal standards lose a greater proportion of insider benefits if they adopt stringent UCITS provisions.